VongoSanDi/bibliotheca/docs/database/doc.md

 This application is part of a collection management application designed for:
 - Private collectors who wish to catalog their collection
 - Collectors who follow several series simultaneously
-- Users managins multilingual collections(JAP/FR/IT ...)
+- Users managing multilingual collections(JAP/FR/IT ...)
 - Collectors wishing to track the valu of their collection

 <a id="architecture"></a>